EXPO DUBAI 2020 – National Pavilions, a preview

 Designed by Helsinki-based JKMM Architects, the Finnish pavilion resembles a white tent made of snow.
 The visual identity of the pavilion incorporates both Finnish and Arabic cultures, starting with the main entrance which gives an impression of arriving in an Arabic tent.
 A dynamic gorge-like wooden space is carved into the building, offering the expo visitors a pleasantly cool and shady retreat.

 Designed by LAVA (Laboratory for Visionary Architecture), the German pavilion will be an interactive journey through the world of sustainability.
-Rather than being a building in the traditional sense, the pavilion will consist of a number of volumes, stacked one on top of the other, arranged around a large central atrium and surrounded by a connecting element.
+Rather than being a building in the traditional sense, the pavilion will consist of a number of volumes, stacked one on top of the other, arranged around a large central atrium, and surrounded by a connecting element.

 Designed by CRA-Carlo Ratti Associati, Italo Rota, and Mario Gatto, the Italian pavilion will explore the ways in which “beauty connects people”.
 Covered by three shells resembling upside-down hulls, the pavilion pays tribute to the long history of explorers who, throughout the centuries, sailed the seas and wove together a shared Mediterranean cultural heritage.

-Designed by Yuko Nagayama, the Japanese pavilion showcases a lattice exterior which combines traditional Japanese and Arabesque patterns, paying homage to the ancient Silk Road trade route that connected the Middle East to Japan.
+Designed by Yuko Nagayama, the Japanese pavilion showcases a lattice exterior that combines traditional Japanese and Arabesque patterns, paying homage to the ancient Silk Road trade route that connected the Middle East to Japan.

 Designed by Rintala Eggertsson Architects, the Norway Pavilion resembles a strange submarine vessel emerging from the sand.
 The pavilion will focus on Norway’s seafaring heritage and maritime activities by taking an interactive journey from beneath the seabed to the water’s surface.
 The pavilion will highlight some of the most pressing environmental issues facing our oceans, and showcase cutting-edge innovations that could help to overcome these challenges.